Painting: 45.2cm x 66.8cm ≈ 17¾" x 26¼"

 Bushido - Kaisho style

-In 1998, Master Calligrapher Michiko Imai was awarded the highest rank in Japanese Calligraphy of Shihan.
-She currently holds a guild licence for teaching both calligraphy and instructing teachers to teach calligraphy.
+In 1998, Master Calligrapher Bishou Imai was awarded the highest rank in Japanese Calligraphy of Shihan.
+She currently holds a guild license for teaching both calligraphy and instructing teachers to teach calligraphy.

 Kana style Japanese calligraphy

 Master Imai, holding a Japanese calligraphy class in Boston.

 If you come to China, save your small change...

 In Beijing, the government recently passed a law against charging money for using a public toilet.

 However, in other cities and towns around China, expect to pay between 2-5 mao (about 3-5 cents) for the use.